juliesymons/juliesymons/GettingStarted.md

 * `movie.tensorOrder = 1`
 * `movie.elementType = Uint8Pixel`

 The `ColorField` is a special case of the `VectorField`.
-The VectorField version has an `elementType` of `Float32`.
-Color fields are arithmetically incompatible with all other field types since their element type (color pixel) is non-numeric.
+The VectorField, in this case, has an `elementType` of `Float32`.
+Color fields are arithmetically incompatible with all other field types since their element type, a color pixel, is non-numeric.
 If you want to perform operators on color fields you must first explicitly cast them as vector fields by using `colorField.toVectorField` or `vectorField`.

 The **cct-tutorial** directory `libcog/fields` contains some examples using different types of fields.
-For example, `CombiningFields` shows the various legal combinations of different fields.
+For example, `CombiningFields.scala` shows the various legal combinations of different fields.

 The tutorial examples in `libcog/tensors` demonstrate the creation and use of the Vector and Matrix types, including generating random data for a vector and taking the dot product of two vectors.

 ### Sensors

 Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file.
-For example, the sensor feeds a frame, or batch of frames, from a video camera as a *tensor field* for computation within a *compute graph* at each tick.
+For a video camera, the sensor feeds one frame (or batch of frames) as a *tensor field* for computation within a *compute graph* at each tick.
 Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

 The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.
 Find it here: [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala).